JariBou/GraphicsLabor/README.md

 - TabProperty

 ### LaborerEditor:
-Provides Custom Editor Window to help developing:
+Provides Custom Editor Window to help managing ScriptableObjects:
 - ScriptableObjects Editor
 - ScriptableObjects Creator

+### LaborerTags:

+Provides User-defined tags via the GL Settings window that can be used with a ITagHolder component.
+Labor Tags are BitMasks and thus multiple can be applied to a single object.
+Graphics Labor provides 2 ready-to-use components:
+- LaborTagComponent
+- LinkedLaborTagComponent
+As well as a MonoBehaviour subclass that natively implements LaborTags:
+- LaborBehaviour

 ## Overview
 *Coming Soon...*